benniesm/drone-transport/README.md

 This endpoint returns all data for all drones registered on the database.

 #### Method `GET: /available`
-Returns all data for drones whose states are 'IDLE'.
+Returns all data for drones whose states are 'IDLE', i.e available for loading.

 #### Method `GET: /drone/:serial`
 Returns all data for one drone with the serial number provided.